Law on Nationality

 Overview of amendments

 The German rules on citizenship were thoroughly revised with the entry into force of the amended Nationality Act (Staatsangehörigkeitsgesetz) on 1 January 2000.
-The rules underwent another lesser revision with the entry into force of the Immigration Act (Zuwanderungsgesetz) on 1 January 2005.
+The Act was further revised with the entry into force of the main part of the Immigration Act (Zuwanderungsgesetz) on 1 January 2005 and its further provisions on 28 August 2007.

-Here you can find information on the main issues covered by the new legislation.
+Here you can find information on the main issues covered by the present legislation.

 Provisions for foreigners living in Germany